majordoobie/barbatos-toolkit/Cybernetic/stack/docker-notes.md

 There are even more switches that you can add to fine tune the container.
 This can lead to a gurthy command line.
 To avoid this you use Docker files to try to consolidate

 ### Docker through Dockerfile
-A Dockerfile deines how an image is built, not how it is used.
+A Dockerfile defines how an image is built, not how it is used.
 So you won't be able to port over all the CLI commands here.

 Dockerfile is a textfile containing all the configurations needed to build an image.
 Unlike using the CLI, you can also add more configurations to it like using the `RUN` which runs OS level commands such as downloading additional packages for the OS.

-The following is a Dockerfile the replaces the command in Docker through CLI
+The following is a Dockerfile the replaces the build portions of the CLI and adds extra build commands to showcase the power of it.
 ```Dockerfile
 FROM node:8
 WORKDIR /usr/src/app